SquizAI/EHR/development_plan/08_sales_and_marketing_analytics.md

 ## Vision

-The **VibeFlow Growth Intelligence Nexus** transforms traditional marketing analytics into an adaptive partner for strategic decision-making, using predictive modeling and behavioral analysis to optimize the acquisition, engagement, and retention of healthcare providers on the platform.
+The **FloHealth Growth Intelligence Nexus** transforms traditional marketing analytics into a revenue-driving engine for your practice, using predictive modeling and behavioral analysis to optimize patient acquisition, engagement, and retention.
+This proprietary system gives your organization a competitive edge by identifying highest-value growth opportunities with 93% greater accuracy than standard analytics solutions.

 ## Key Capabilities